Giovanni Simeoni: Biography

 The Cardinal then participated in the conclave of 1878, which resulted in the election of Pope Leo XIII, who confirmed him as Prefect of the Apostolic Palace and Administrator of the Patrimony of the Holy See.
 From 1878 until his death, he served as Protector of the Pontifical North American College in Rome.
 Simeoni was named Prefect of the Sacred Congregation for the Propagation of the Faith, also known as the "Red Pope", on March 5, 1878, and president of the missionary seminaries of Rome on January 1, 1885.
 From March 27, 1885 to January 15, 1886, he served as Camerlengo of the Sacred College of Cardinals.

+During his tenure as the head of the Catholic Church's global missionary network, Cardinal Simeoni became very important to the history of African-American Roman Catholicism.
+In November 1883, Cardinal Simeoni summoned all the Bishops of the Catholic Church in the United States to Rome.
+During the meeting, the Cardinal shared a list of twelve concerns he wished the American Bishops to address.
+In particular, Simeoni, "noted that little had been done for emancipated slaves since the last Council.
+[He] also proposed a special collection in parishes that would benefit missions to Blacks in America."

+This is also why newly ordained African-American priest Fr.
+Augustus Tolton was reassigned in 1886 from his original plans to be a missionary in Africa to instead travel from the Pontifical Urban University in Rome to instead serve as a Catholic missionary to the Black community in the United States.
+Cardinal Simeoni famously quipped, while issuing the orders in a document that still survives in the Vatican archives, "America has been called the most enlightened nation.
+We will see if it deserves the honor.
+If America has never seen a Negro priest, it will see one now."

 Cardinal Simeoni died in Rome, at the age of 75.
 After lying in state in the church of the Pontifical Urban Athenaeum of Propaganda Fide, he was buried in the chapel of the same athenaeum in the Campo Verano cemetery.
 Simeoni also left his notable art collection to the Pope in his will.